dcnewman/CoreNG/INSTALL.md

        scons platform=radds

-   For Duet, instead use the command
+   For Duet, instead use either command

        scons

+   or

+       scons platform=duet

    And for DuetNG,